Explaining the Loan-to-Value (LTV) Ratio

 LTV for Home Loans

-Housing loans are essential financing tools for many homeowners.
-The Loan-to-Value (LTV) ratio is most often used to measure the size of a housing loan before it is approved.
-For example, the total amount that home loan applicants are able to receive is limited based on LTV limits on home loans.
 There are a number of factors that influence the LTV ceiling for you home loan.
-For example, the maximum loan size that you can receive is based on the number of housing loans that you currently hold, your age and the loan tenure.
+The maximum loan size that you can receive is based on the number of housing loans that you currently hold, your age and the loan tenure.

-1st Housing Loan2nd Housing Loan3rd Housing Loan
+1st Home Loan2nd Home Loan3rd Home Loan

-LTV Limit: Individual Borrowers*75%45%35%
+LTV Limit: Individual Borrowers (Bank Loan)75%45%35%

-LTV Limit for tenure of 30 years (25 for HDB) or if borrower's age is greater than 65 at end of loan55%25%15%
+LTV Limit: Loan tenure of 30 years for private property or 25 years for HDB, or if borrower’s age is greater than 65 at end of loan (Bank Loan)55%25%15%

 LTV for Car Loans

-Open Market ValueMaximum LTV
+Open Market ValueMaximum LTVMaximum Tenure

-Less than or equal to S$20,00070%
+Less than or equal to S$20,00070%7 years

-More than S$20,00060%
+More than S$20,00060%7 Years

 Read More: